 All Software Features

 Analyze, Replicate, & Validate Complex Shock

-Generate a shock response spectrum (SRS) to analyze environments with complex transient shocks.
-Use the software to create an SRS test equivalent to the operational environment or validate an SRS test profile before running it on a shaker.
+Generate a shock response spectrum (SRS) from a time waveform to analyze environments with complex transient events.
+Use the software tools to create an SRS test equivalent to the operational environment or validate an SRS test profile before running it on a shaker.

+All Software Features